juampe/base-cabal/README.md

 </p>
 <!-- markdownlint-enable MD033 -->

-# Multiarch cabal docker container to build cardano 🐳
+# Cabal docker container to build cardano. 🐳
 Cardano docker is can now be supported as container a in Raspberri Pi or AWS Gravitron container platform.
 It is based in ubuntu focal builder in a documented and formal way (supply chain review).

 Access to the multi-platform docker [image](https://hub.docker.com/r/juampe/base-cabal).
 Access to the Git [repository](https://github.com/juampe/base-cabal)

+# Multi-platform image 👪
+Supported platforms:

+* linux/amd64
+* linux/arm64/v8
+* linux/arm/v7

+🙏If you apprecciate the effort, please consider to support us making an ADA donation or staking ADA into the Nutcracker [NUTCK](https://nutcracker.work/) pool. addr1qys8y92emhj6r5rs7puw6df9ahcvna6gtdm7jlseg8ek7xf46xjc0eelmgtjvmcl9tjgaamz93f4e5nu86dus6grqyrqd28l0r

-# A complex building proccess recipe to build cardano.
+# A complex building proccess recipe to build cardano. 🔥
 We are working very hard, to bring this container.
 The building process in quemu arm64 is huge (20 times slower).
 Please undestand that this is an "spartan race" building process due to qemu limitations.
 We planned to made in 3 phases: